-2.2.
-Linkages between regions
+2.2 Linkages between regions

 Intra-sectoral and inter-sectoral linkages of economic linkages describe the relationship between the economy of a region and its surroundings and agglomeration externalities are seen as important determinants in the geographical concentration of economic activity in urban areas.
-Intersectoral linkages (inter-company links in the same sector) and inter-sectoral links are a way to see agglomeration externalities, whether triggered by inputs or suppliers and outputs or customers (Kuncoro, 2002).
+Intersectoral linkages (inter-company links in the same sector) and inter-sectoral links are a way to see agglomeration externalities, whether triggered by inputs or suppliers and outputs or customers [17].

-Douglas (1998) describes the relationship between cities and villages in the form of interdependence, rather than a one-way city-to-village or village-to-city relationship.
-Urbanvillage linkages can be seen as mutually reinforcing.
-This is consistent with what Kasikoen (2011) states that urban-rural linkages can be in the form of complementary or exploitative links.
+Douglas [24] describes the relationship between cities and villages in the form of interdependence, rather than a one-way city-to-village or village-to-city relationship.
+Urban-village linkages can be seen as mutually reinforcing.
+This is consistent with what Kasikoen [22] states that urban-rural linkages can be in the form of complementary or exploitative links.

-2.3.
-Mobility
+2.3 Mobility

 Mobility can be interpreted as the level of fluency and can be measured by the number of trips (movement) from one location to another as a result of the high level of access between these locations.
-That means, between accessibility and mobility there is a direct relationship, i.e. the higher the access, the higher the level of mobility of people, vehicles or goods moving from one location to another (Miro, 2002).
+That means, between accessibility and mobility there is a direct relationship, i.e. the higher the access, the higher the level of mobility of people, vehicles or goods moving from one location to another [25].

 In order to encourage the smooth mobility of people and goods policies that are commonly carried out by most developing countries is to increase and accelerate the development of inter-regional transportation networks.
 The transportation network includes highways to encourage land transportation activities.
-The better a transportation network, the better the accessibility, so that economic activity is also growing (Sjafrizal, 2012).
+The better a transportation network, the better the accessibility, so that economic activity is also growing [26].

-Various kinds of contributions in the economy that discuss the nature, motives, and implications of the location of production can be found, depending on the mobility of the population (Gorter & Nijkamp, 2001).
+Various kinds of contributions in the economy that discuss the nature, motives, and implications of the location of production can be found, depending on the mobility of the population [27].

-2.4.
-Growth of pole theory
+2.4 Growth of pole theory

 The center of growth (growth of pole) can be interpreted in two ways, namely functionally and geographically.
 Functionally, the center of growth is a location of concentration of business groups or branches of industry which, due to the nature of the relationship, has dynamic elements so as to be able to stimulate economic life both inside and outside (behind it).
-Geographically, a growth center is a location that has many facilities and facilities so that it becomes a center of attraction, which causes various kinds of businesses interested to be located there and the community likes to come to use the facilities in the city. although there is probably no interaction between businesses. the business.
-Not all generative cities can be categorized as centers of growth (Perroux, 1988; Tarigan, 2004).
-The growth center must have the following characteristics: (1) There is an internal relationship between various activities that have economic value; (1) The multiplier effect; (3) There is geographical concentration; and (4) Are encouraging the growth of the area behind it.
-In general, the economic structure of the growth center can be described in Figure 1.
+Geographically, a growth center is a location that has many facilities and facilities so that it becomes a center of attraction, which causes various kinds of businesses interested to be located there and the community likes to come to use the facilities in the city, although there is probably no interaction between businesses.
+Not all generative cities can be categorized as centers of growth [7, 28].